Shravan-Natarajan/nerfGunTurret/README.md

 Please do not copy this code directly without my consent (which is probably going to be a yes no matter what).
 Just please ask first!

-Lastly, I just wanted to mention that the general idea for this was from a video I watched around 7 years ago found here: https://youtu.be/Q8zC3-ZQFJI?si=G9pvzb9SeCSiVWam.
-Due to the fact that these are similar projects, a lot of the code looks somewhat similar.